Mina-Massoud/next-ui-full-calendar/README.md

 ### Breakdown:
 - **`handleEventStyling(event, dayEvents)`**:
-  - Calculates the top position and height for each event.
+  - **Calculates**: Top position and height for each event.
-  - Adjusts the event's position if it overlaps with others.
+  - **Adjusts**: The event's position if it overlaps with others.
-  - Returns an object with:
+  - **Returns**:
-    - `height`: Calculated event height.
+    - `height`: Event height based on duration.
-    - `top`: Top offset for event positioning.
+    - `top`: Vertical offset for event positioning.
-    - `left`: Horizontal positioning if there are multiple events in the same slot.
+    - `left`: Horizontal position for overlapping events.
-    - `zIndex`: Stacking order for overlapping events.
+    - `zIndex`: Stacking order of events.
-    - `maxWidth`, `minWidth`: Width management for overlapping events.
+    - `maxWidth`, `minWidth`: Widths for overlapping events.

 ---

 ## Getters Explained

-Getters provide utility methods for retrieving and manipulating scheduling data.
+Getters provide utility methods to retrieve and manipulate scheduling data.

 ### List of Getters:

 1. **`getDaysInMonth(month, year)`**:
-   - Returns an array of days in a specific month, each with its corresponding events.
+   - Returns an array of days in a month, each with its corresponding events.
    ```javascript
    const days = getters.getDaysInMonth(9, 2024);
    ```

 2. **`getEventsForDay(day, currentDate)`**:
-   - Filters and returns the list of events for a specific day.
+   - Retrieves the list of events for a specific day.
    ```javascript
    const events = getters.getEventsForDay(12, new Date());
    ```

 3. **`getDaysInWeek(week, year)`**:
-   - Returns an array of `Date` objects for the days in a given week of the year.
+   - Provides an array of `Date` objects for a given week.
    ```javascript
    const weekDays = getters.getDaysInWeek(42, 2024);
    ```

 4. **`getWeekNumber(date)`**:
-   - Calculates the week number of a given date in the year.
+   - Calculates the week number for a specific date.
    ```javascript
    const weekNumber = getters.getWeekNumber(new Date());
    ```

 5. **`getDayName(day)`**:
-   - Returns the name of the day (e.g., "Mon", "Tue").
+   - Returns the name of the day (e.g., "Mon").
    ```javascript
    const dayName = getters.getDayName(1); // Output: "Mon"
    ```